eagereyes/eagereyes.org/blog/2011/want-to-make-chart-memorable-add-junk.md

 >	Incidentally... we never did see a difference in interpretability or comprehension, although we did time trials and error tracking on a variety of different comprehension and interpretation tests on a wide variety of charts intended to present information (not to support analysis).
 Of course, those are negative results and not easily publishable, but they're of interest for chart designers, I would think.
 >
 >	Thanks again!
 >

-dydo says…
->	We shouldn't waste so much paper.
-It's not a problem if we do some trash, because every week <a rel="follow" href="http://www.1800gotjunk.com/ca_en/locations/BritishColumbia/junk-removal-north-vancouver/">junk removal north Vancouver</a> come and take our garbage, but it's not ecological to waste our resources, in this case the paper.
->

 <a href="http://www.visualquest.in" rel="nofollow noopener" target="_blank">Paresh Shah</a> says…